jcassee/supernotes-client/README.md

 # Supernotes Client

-This is a simple command line [Supernotes](https://supernotes.app/) client written in Rust.
+This is a simple command line [Supernotes](https://supernotes.app/) tool written in Rust.
 Currently it only creates new cards.